-To really honour someone, we need to learn to speak their love language.
-This can improve any relationship – with children, friends, siblings, partners and parents.
+To really honor someone, we need to learn to speak their love language.
+This can improve any relationship – with children, friends, siblings, partners, and parents.

-Let’s consider how to apply these principles to honour the love of our lives this year for Father’s Day.
+Let’s consider how to apply these principles to honor the love of our lives this year for Father’s Day.

 Does the man in your life beam when he is given verbal or written praise?
 Chances are his love language is Words of Affirmation.
 He might appreciate it if you:

-Does the man you are honouring seem touched when you do thoughtful things for him?
+Does the man you are honoring seem touched when you do thoughtful things for him?
 Chances are his love language is Acts of Service.
 Here are some ideas for him this Father’s Day: